Meet Christina Diesen

 Some people show up to therapy and they are clear about the situation regarding the issues they are experiencing.
 We have efficient and effective techniques to help people move through the therapy as efficiently as they choose.
 Others show up to therapy for reasons that are often described as anxiety, overwhelm, confusion, unhappiness, discontentment, or frustration without a clear memorable event or circumstance that has lead to their feelings.
 Either way, as long as you are open and willing to learn and try new ways of thinking and experiencing life, you can be successful and get the outcomes you are looking for.
 It is also important to realize that problems are not typically created overnight, so they likely wont be resolved immediately either.
 Most people do report a sense of relief after the first few sessions.

-I earned a Master of Social Work degree from St. Louis University and am licensed to practice in Illinois.
+Professionally, I earned a Master of Social Work degree from St. Louis University and am licensed to practice in therapy Illinois and Missouri at this time.
+I am able to provide consultation and coaching services beyond this demographic.
 I continue to train in a variety of cutting edge techniques and I am certified/trained in the following specializations that I find most effective, efficient and useful:

 - Relational Life Therapy